-I helped people who had the dream of owning a business get there.
+Plus, I was helping people who had the dream of owning a business buy one.

-When they did-by buying a franchise concept I was contracted with, I got paid handsomely.
+And when they did buy a franchise concept I was contracted with, I got paid handsomely.

 Honestly, it didn’t make me very happy to work with someone for 3-4 months and end up having nothing to show for it.